 Identification of Human Rights Issues

-Human rights issues connected to suppliers* are clearly specified in the Mazda Supplier Sustainability Guidelines, and Mazda requires all business partners to adhere to its efforts to respect human rights.
+Human rights issues connected to suppliers* are clearly specified in Mazda Supplier Sustainability Guidelines, and Mazda requires all business partners to adhere to its efforts to respect human rights.

 * Mazda has identified nine human rights issues suppliers should work on: abolition of discrimination, respect for human rights, prohibition of child labor, prohibition of forced labor, non-use of conflict minerals or any other raw materials that may cause social issues, wages, working hours, dialogue with employees, and safe and healthy working environments.